TeletronicsDotAe/infinite-gallery-angular/demo/README.md

 ## Checked out code

-No demonstration the Angular wrapper using the checked out code, but see the checked-out-demo of the "raw" componenet [here](https://github.com/TeletronicsDotAe/infinite-gallery/tree/master/demo)
+Currently no demo of the checked-out-code of this angular wrapper, but see the checked-out-demo of the "raw" componenet [here](https://github.com/TeletronicsDotAe/infinite-gallery/tree/master/demo)